-Most courses take three years to complete full time (four with a placement year), and require students to have studied and passed A-level mathematics and a physical science subject.
+Courses take three years to complete full time (four with a placement year), and require A-level mathematics and a physical science subject.

 For example, to study the Nuclear Engineering BEng at Lancaster University you'll need to have achieved ABB at A-level.
 During the first year of the course you'll gain a general understanding of engineering.
 In the second year you can choose to specialise in nuclear engineering by opting for modules such as 'Nuclear Chemistry', 'Nuclear Engineering Systems' and 'Nuclear Safety'.
 In the final year you'll apply your skills to an individual project.

 Tuition fees are £9,250 per year.

 While a Masters degree isn't essential, studying for a postgraduate qualification will increase your knowledge, help you to gain industry contacts and could make you stand out from the competition when applying for jobs.

 For entry onto a postgraduate course you'll generally need a 2:1 or above.
 This is the case if you want to study the MSc Nuclear Science and Engineering programme at the University of Bristol, where your first degree needs to be in an engineering or physics subject.

 'The demand for nuclear engineers is projected to grow in the next five to ten years as a result of the commitment of the UK government and private sector in developing new nuclear plants.
 Our graduates not only have an outstanding competitive advantage when securing roles in the industry, but also gain a range of cross-sectorial skills.'